Endemic to peninsular Florida from Lee County north to Hillsborough and Pinellas counties.

 This species was newly described in 2003 (Kral & Nesom 2003).
 South Florida plants were treated historically as Liatris graminifolia

-, a species native to the north of Florida.
+, a species now known to be native to the north of Florida.
 It was reported as extirpated in South Florida (as L. graminifolia

 in Gann et al. (2002

-, and has subsequently annotated a number of other observation from at least four occurrences in Lee and Charlotte counties.
-Many of these had been previously determined as Liatris spicata
+, and has subsequently annotated a number of other observations from at least four occurrences in Lee, Charlotte, and Collier counties.
+Many of these had been previously reported as Liatris spicata